Pandaqi/Pandaqi-Studio/pandaqi-studio/content/wondering-witches/_index.md

 Three steps.

-* Click the download button above to find the rulebook.
+* Click the download button to find the rulebook.
 * Grab a blank paper and pens.
+(You can also [generate a random starting board](board) instead.)
-* Visit this website on a device.
+* Visit this website on a single device and [start the High Witch](game).

 There's also a solo mode, a competitive variant and an offline variant (that doesn't need this website).

 ## How does it work?